SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/DeepSTF/README.md

 #### 2.1 Data processing
 In this part, we will first introduce the **data information** used in this model, then describe the training **data formats**, and finally introduce how to create a data set that meets the model requirements.

-Please refer to the example input files **ABF2_positive.fa** & **ABF2_negative.fa** in the `example/` directory.
-If you intend to train WSCNNLSTM with your own data, make sure to format your data in the same way.
+Please refer to the example input files **example/ABF2/Sequence/Train_seq.csv** & **example/ABF2/Sequence/Test_seq.csv** in the `example/` directory for train and test files, respectively.
+The shape files are in the **example/ABF2/Shape/**.
+To generate the shape files use **DNAshapeR(https://www.bioconductor.org/packages/release/bioc/html/DNAshapeR.html)**.
+If you intend to train **DeepSTF** with your own data, make sure to format your data in the same way.

-**Note:** Both input files should be in the FASTA format.
+**Note:** Both input files should be in the "csv" format.

 #### 2.2 Convert input FASTA sequences into *k*-mer encoding
 **Usage:**